matthewdcage/vapi-mcp/README.md

 - Create and manage voice assistants with different voices and behaviors
 - Retrieve and analyze conversation transcripts

+## Documentation

+- [Integration Guide](./docs/integration-guide.md) - How to connect to Vapi MCP from other services
+- [Deployment Guide](./docs/deployment-guide.md) - How to deploy Vapi MCP in a Docker environment

 ## Installation

 ### Prerequisites